mgrebenets/mgrebenets.github.io/_posts/2014-05-29-atlassian-cli.md

 > You must purchase a license at least for one of the Atlassian CLI Plugins in order to use the Client.

-The purpose of this post is to introduce you to Atlassian CLI Plugin if you dont't know about it yet.
+The purpose of this post is to introduce you to Atlassian CLI Plugin if you don't know about it yet.
 The plugin is [very](https://bobswift.atlassian.net/wiki/display/ACLI/Atlassian+CLI+General+Documentation) [well](https://bobswift.atlassian.net/wiki/display/ACLI/Installation+and+Use) [documented](https://bobswift.atlassian.net/wiki/display/ACLI/How+to) and comes with tons of [examples](https://bobswift.atlassian.net/wiki/display/ACLI/Examples).

 The thing that I didn't like about it is installation process.
 It's a straightforward "download, move, update `PATH`" process.
 There's nothing bad in the process itself, but when you need to roll out CLI tools on a dozen of build agents, you start looking for a better way.